syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 cell.CellFormat.Paddings.Bottom = 5
-'Specifies the vertical alignment of content of text cell.CellFormat.VerticalAlignment = VerticalAlignment.Middle 'Disables the Wrap text option, for cell content should not wrap the text in the column cell.CellFormat.TextWrap = False
+'Specifies the vertical alignment of content of text cell.CellFormat.VerticalAlignment = VerticalAlignment.Middle 'Disables the text wrap option to avoid displaying longer text on multiple lines cell.CellFormat.TextWrap = False
 'Accesses the instance of the second cell in the row cell = row.Cells(1)